 This list of bad mom habits is not to make any mom feel bad about themselves.
 Because no matter how much we try, we will still make mistakes and experience setbacks in our parenting journey.

 Because let’s face it.
 Parenting is always going to be a tough journey and we don’t want to make it tougher by clinging on to these bad habits.
-And as we grow, as a parent and as a human, we need to know where we lack and improve upon it.

 So let’s see what the most common bad mom habits are.